Range of

 2. Drainage Factor.
 Cansema is a suppurative: it produces an escharotic pus formation.
 For many people, particularly those with small lesions, the pus is self-contained, it dries up within a few days and comes off as a coagulated scab in a matter of a few days.
 However, this is less likely if the neoplasm is larger -- (bigger than one inch or 25 mm), or is really an adenocarcinoma (tumor of a glandular organ, particularly breast cancer).
 Tumors which are two inches or greater in diameter almost always involve heavy weeping and require regular changes in bandages, as many as five times a day in some cases.
 Know this to be a normal part of the healing process.

-3. Inflammatory Edema.
+3. Inflammation, Redness and Edema.
 In nearly all cases there is at least some inflammation and buildup in fluids in and around the applied area.
 Cansema is lightly caustic, so this is a natural physiological response.
 Often the edema doesn't occur at the site of application, but in nearby joints.
 For instance, if Cansema is applied to a cancerous lesion residing on the gastronemius (larger calf muscle), it is not uncommon to see edema develop at the ankle.

 Edema is a natural part of the process and should not cause distress.
 It rarely lasts for more than a few days.